Fraud Blocker

 Who Is At Fault If You Hit A Jaywalker?

 It entirely depends on where you are and where the pedestrian is.
-Although jaywalking is illegal, it is ultimately up to the driver to make sure they have done everything they can to stop the car, as they have the car that can do the most damage.
+Although jaywalking is illegal, it is ultimately up to the driver to make sure they have done everything they can to stop the car, as they have the vehicle that can do the most damage.

 Ultimately, if the pedestrian was jaywalking, both parties are at fault.
 It is obviously up to the driver to stop the car, and pedestrian vs. car accidents are treated similarly to two-way car accidents.